tomkat-cr/genericsuite-basecamp/docs/Frontend-Development/GenericSuite-Core/index.md

 2. Assign `APP_LOCAL_DOMAIN_NAME` with the local development environment backend API domain name.
 E.g. app.exampleapp.local or localhost.<BR/>
 Defaults to app.${REACT_APP_APP_NAME}.local (the REACT_APP_APP_NAME will be converted to all lowercase).

-2. Assign `FRONTEND_LOCAL_PORT` with the port number for the local development environment backend API.
+2. Assign `FRONTEND_LOCAL_PORT` with the local development frontend port number.
 Defaults to 3000.

-3. Assign `BACKEND_LOCAL_PORT` with the port number for the local development environment backend API.
+3. Assign `BACKEND_LOCAL_PORT` with the local development backend API port number.
 Defaults to 5000.

 4. Assign `APP_API_URL_QA`, `APP_API_URL_STAGING`, `APP_API_URL_PROD`, and `APP_API_URL_DEMO` with the corresponding public backend API domain names for your App environments.